julianci26/cryptography-systems/README.md

 *   Decryption techniques
 *   A cryptographic key, which is a crucial component of the cryptosystem.

-Would you like me to elaborate on any of these points?

 The main features of cryptography in cybersecurity include:
 ---------------------------------------------------------------
 1. **Confidentiality**: Cryptography ensures that only authorized parties can access and read the information by encoding the data in a way that makes it unreadable to anyone without the proper decryption key.